 The Linux Audit system takes care of keeping track of what is happening in the operating system by listening to events based on pre-configured rules.
 Nevertheless, Audit does not provide additional security itself, it is used with other tools to enhance security.
+In this article we will focus on how monitoring root actions on Linux using Auditd and Wazuh.

 Using Wazuh we can analyze the events reported by Audit and generate alerts when required, allowing us to be aware of what’s happening in the endpoints, for example, what commands are being executed with root privileges, and deal with possible security risk if required.